robmuh/robmuh.github.com/_posts/2014-10-03-python-in-browser.markdown

 I had to be reminded that kids really, really, really love visual feedback during their programming.
-While we have a great time creating text-only games in Python things like the amazing studio.code.org mesmerized these guys to the point of almost of being catatonic while working on them.
+While we have a great time creating text-only games in Python things like the amazing studio.code.org mesmerized these guys to the point of almost being catatonic while working on them.
 Naturally that meant adding more visual interest to their learning-to-code work.